-Welcome to the White Light Archives
+Welcome to the White Light Archive

 More than 30 years ago a dream nearly became a reality.
 White Light, first formed in New Orleans in the late 60's, and later resurrected by founding members Rob Haeuser and Mike Hobren in Austin, Texas during the mid-70's, ended its journey with the passing of Bill Josey, a man who helped Austin become the musical powerhouse it is today.
 Bill first set the stage by broadcasting radio shows live from local clubs.
 He went on to establish one of Austin's premier record labels, Sonobeat Records.
 He recorded and produced Johnny Winter's debut album, and first recorded guitarist Eric Johnson when he was barely 15 years old.
 He had an ear for talent that ultimately led him to make a proposal in the fall of 1975: he would produce a work-tape for a concept album written and performed by a band unlike any other he had worked with before - White Light.
 What follows is a brief glimpse into what can make, and break, a band...